MontealegreLuis/activity-feed/README.md

 ## Querying

+The `ActivityLogger` takes advantage of Log Markers.
+Log Markers stamp individual log entries with unique tokens (the context passed to activities).
+Markers improve your ability to **search and filter** log data.

-Below is an example on how to query AWS Cloudwatch using the markers provided by Activity Feed.
+Below is an example on how to query AWS Cloudwatch using the markers provided by your Activity Feed.

 ```sql
 fields @timestamp, `x-correlation-id`, message